 Tony Robinson OBE

 Co-founder #MicroBizMatters Day, SFEDI Group and IOEE Founder and Co-Owner, Patron John Cracknell Youth Enterprise Bank and Director, Yorkshire in Business.

 Tel: 07715 749079

-Since launch they have attracted many Friends of the Enterprise Rockers.
-These are networks of micro enterprise owners within membership organisations and client/customer groups.
-Hundreds of thousands of self employed and business owners have been touched by the Enterprise Rockers work.
+Since launch, they have attracted many Friends of the Enterprise Rockers.
+These are networks of microenterprise owners within membership organisations and client/customer groups.
+Hundreds of thousands of self-employed and business owners have been helped by this informal, self-help movement.

-Tony and Tina have individual micro enterprises, both for longer than 20 years, and are well known in the UK for their work to support and promote start ups and business ownership.
-Tony and Tina are Small and Micro Business Ambassadors for a number of organisations, including Investors in People, and served on many Government Committees and Task Forces.
+Tony and Tina have individual micro enterprises, both for longer than 20 years, and are well known in the UK for their work to support and promote start-ups and business ownership.
+Tony is and has been a Small and Micro Business Ambassador for a number of organisations, including Investors in People, and served on many Government Committees and Task Forces.
 He is currently an Ambassador for the Business Books Awards and a Judge for the NatWest Great British Entrepreneur Awards.

 Tony received an OBE for services to small firms in 2001 and received two lifetime awards for enterprise in 2012 (from the IAB at the House of Commons) and 2013 (from Start Your Business Magazine).
 He founded the SFEDI Group in 1996 and remains a co-owner.
 He is co-founder and a Fellow of the Institute of Enterprise and Entrepreneurs.
 He is Patron of the John Cracknell Youth Enterprise Bank.
 He is a long-serving NED of Yorkshire in Business, the enterprise agency for the Yorkshire Coast Region, which provides low cost and free enterprise support and has 5 buildings of workspace for prospective and existing micro business owners.

 04 Nov 2016 19:00